ziobroaatwit/ziobroaatwit/README.md

 I'm Aleks, a non-binary:raising_hand: Computer Science major.
-I make games in Unity and know things about Machine Learning.
+I make games in Unity, studied primarily Machine Learning.
 Always ready to learn new things, and the fruit of the effort put in.
 - Isn't it fate that my randomly generated picture looks like it could be Kirby?
 - Looking for work
 <div id="badges">